Sheep42/prismatic-engine/README.md

 **Disclaimer**: The build process is configured for Linux using make, cmake, and gcc.
 You'll need to update accordingly if building on Windows or Mac.

 Make sure that you have first set up the Playdate SDK and have set `$PLAYDATE_SDK_PATH`.
+You'll also need to make sure that you've installed `make`, `cmake`, and the `arm-none-eabi-newlib` packages via your package manager.
+It is also not a bad idea to install `build-essential`, `base-devel`, or your OS' equivalent essential C/C++ build tools before attempting compilation.

-Optionally rename the `prismatic-game` directory
+Optionally rename the `prismatic-game` directory.

 Find all instances of `~/Projects/Playdate/prismatic-game/` that appear in the project directory, and replace them with the path to your project.